 Facebook Comments Plugin for CMS Web Publishing

 Using a Content Management System (CMS) to run and publish a website makes sense.
 A CMS makes website maintenance and article publishing easier, freeing up time for other tasks, such as Search Engine Optimization (SEO).
 One part of SEO, and improving the website presence, is to allow people to comment on articles.
 However, allowing article comments can be pain, due to spamming, trolling and other unwanted entries.
 One way to help manage comments is to use a third party commenting systems that can verify the people that are posting comments, and filter out a lot of the troublesome comment content.
-One such platform is Disqus, plus a useful plugin is the Facebook comments code.
+One such platform is Disqus (though the free version is bloated by advertising), plus a useful plugin is the Facebook comments code.

 Adding Facebook Comments to ↓markdown↓® CMS